mvdwetering/ynca/docs/DESIGN.md

 The library was initially intended for automation applications, so focused on control, not configuration.
 The scope changed to providing an interface that allows to set/get data using familiar YNCA vocabulary.

-However, since the amount of supported functions impacts the `initialize`time functions will only be added when someone has a usecase for it and not just all off them.
+Since the amount of supported functions impacts the `initialize`time functions will only be added when someone has a usecase for it and not just all off them.

 ## API guidelines